MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs-with-react-and-jsx.md

 ---
 title: "Create a Node.js and React app"
-description: In this tutorial, you create an app in using Node.js tools for Visual Studio ms.custom: "" ms.date: 4/21/2020 ms.topic: tutorial
+description: Learn how to create a Node.js web application project from a Visual Studio template. ms.custom: "" ms.date: 4/21/2020 ms.topic: tutorial